11ty/11ty-website/src/docs/events.md

 ## `eleventy.before` {% addedin "1.0.0" %}

-- Previously known as the now deprecated (but not removed) `beforeBuild` {% addedin "0.11.1" %} event.
+- Previously known as the now deprecated `beforeBuild` {% addedin "0.11.1" %} event.

 The `eleventy.before` event runs every time Eleventy starts building, so it will run before the start of each stand-alone build, as well as each time building starts as either part of `--watch` or `--serve`.
 To use it, attach the event handler to your Eleventy config: